Hung1610/hoovada/README.md

 $ sudo apt-get install python3-dev
 ```

-- We use pypy3.6 running for production, so you can follow these step to set up pypy3.6 on conda environment
+- We use pypy3.6 running for production, you can follow these step to set up pypy3.6 on conda environment

 ```bash
 $ cd /tmp